DryShower/TaskEnb-Tool/README.md

 # TaskEnb-Tool
-Simply this Program handling the jobs like Enabling/Disabling Task Manager. automatic
+Simply this Program handling the jobs like Enabling/Disabling Task Manager.
+Automatically with the Great Power Of Python.